Hello, my name is Ben Curtis. I’m a British podcaster, creator and writer who’s been living in Madrid, Spain since 1998.

-This blog allows me to write about things I love to share: how to live a better, calmer life, photography, art, creativity, w@ndering, and other life-enhancing things.
+This blog allows me to share things I create and love: art, photography, w@ndering, and other life-enhancing things.

-I have a weekly-ish newsletter you can join here, sharing this work and other interesting things.
+I have an occasional newsletter you can join here, sharing this work and other interesting things.
+Updates also appear on Instagram and Twitter.

 I’ve written a couple of books, on starting a new life abroad, and bootstrapping a small, creative internet business.
 See my books page.